andshrew/PlayStation-Trophies/docs/APIv1.md

 !> This revision of the API cannot retrieve trophies for PS5 titles.
 See [PlayStation Trophies API v2](APIv2) for an API which can.

+!> The my.playstation.com web site was shut down on 28th June 2021.
+While the API endpoints documented here appear to still be available you may no longer be able to obtain an authentication token for accessing them.
+See [PlayStation Trophies API v2](APIv2) for a currently supported version.

 ## Overview
 * Accessing the API requires authentication with a PSN account.
 * The trophy details returned will by default be that of the authenticating PSN account.